roshnisharma1/vending-machine/README.md

-# vending-machine
-// a functioning vending machine //
+Description: A C program that creates a functioning vending machine from an input file describing available beverages in the machine.

+IDE used: XCode

+Libraries used: stdio.h, stdlib.h, string.h

+Files included: input, header, body